hindu-muppala/hindu-muppala/README.md

 <h1 align="center">Hello👋!!
 This is Hindu Muppala</h1>

-- My interests in AI & ML in health care domain.
+- My interests is to create meaningful impact using datascience.
 - I am ex-Accenture'25 intern and ex-Infosys Springboard Intern'25 where I created meaningful impact.